beached/future_process/readme.md

 ## Future Process

-Create processes and return data like a ```std::future```.
+Create processes and return data via a ```std::future```.
 With the only restriction being that the return type is trivial and that exceptions do not traverse the processes.
 If an exception is thrown, a runtime_error will be thrown.

 ```cpp
 #include <daw/daw_future_process.h>